Farbod-Mohr/Minesweeper/README.md

 ---

-## KEY FEATURES:
+## KEY FEATURES

-- You can choose a preset from a list of provided board sizes and mine counts, or enter your own.
+- You can choose a preset from a list of provided board sizes and mine counts.
 - All gameplay features from the original game are here: flag placement, cell digging, and mine explosions.
+- Uses a mine placement algorithm that minimizes the chances of unsolvable boards and 50/50 guesses.
 - Saves your high-scores locally.
+You can view them by selecting the appropriate option from the main menu.

 ---

 ## How To Build

-##### PowerShell:
+### PowerShell : Build

 ```powershell
 mkdir -Force build
 cd build